Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-1/index.md

 That's it for Part 1 of this series.
 We covered all the **Cloud Concepts and Fundamentals**.
 In the next part, we will convert **Security and Compliance**.

 See you 👍

+<small>Disclaimer: This series is based on the Zero to Mastery AWS Certified Cloud Practitioner Course</small>